Bill Graham (promoter): Fillmore Auditorium (December 10, 1965 – July 4, 1968)

-Mime Troupe leader R. G. Davis states that, "Graham... gets very excited about the success of the Fillmore Auditorium Show.
-He gets a contract with the black guy who owned the Fillmore.
+Mime Troupe leader R. G. Davis states that, "Graham... got very excited about the success of the Fillmore Auditorium Show.
+He got a contract with the black guy who owned the Fillmore.
 He nails it.
 Closed."
 On pages 150–156 of his autobiography, Graham outlined his battles with City Hall in getting a dance hall permit.
 By schmoozing with merchants and having criminologists and sociologists from U.C.
 Berkeley and U.C.
 Santa Cruz giving merit to the shows Graham managed to obtain a second permit hearing, but was again denied.
 He reported that Sullivan came to him sometime in March or April and announced he had to pull his dance hall permit.
 The morning of the next day, when Graham was returning to move out of his office in the Fillmore Auditorium, Sullivan met him on the steps.
 Graham claimed Sullivan poured out his life story, concluding with a pledge of support to Graham to beat City Hall.
 Graham added, "He was the guy, Charles.
 He was it.
 I don't know if I could have ever found another place.
 Why would I have even tried?
 That was the place."

 Graham was denied by the Board of Permit Appeals who refused to overrule the first denial.
 Graham then stated, "Then on April 21, 1966, a Thursday, the Chronicle ran an editorial, 'The Fillmore Auditorium Case' ...
 [I]t was a big turning point for me.
 In more ways than one"; he secured his permit.

-He later reported, "A few months later, Charles Sullivan got himself killed.
+Charles Sullivan was found shot dead at 1:45 am on August 2, 1966, at 5th and Bluxome Streets, San Francisco (South of Market industrial area near the train station).
+Sullivan had just returned from Los Angeles, where he had presented a weekend concert starring soul singer James Brown.
+The police have never determined whether Sullivan's death was suicide or homicide.

+Sullivan was laid to rest on August 8, 1966, according to the Sun Reporter, which reported that "Last respects were paid Charles Sullivan Monday, Aug.
+8, when hundreds crowded into Jones Memorial Methodist Church, 1975 Post St. from 11:30 a.m. to view Sullivan for the last time.
+An enormous crowd had gathered by 1 p.m. to hear the eulogy for a friend."
+The funeral announcement is accompanied by photographs of the actual funeral covering two pages in which police are stopping traffic to assist the motorcade to the cemetery in Colma.
+Graham later reported, "Charles Sullivan got himself killed.
 He had a bad habit of always carrying a roll of money with him.
 He was proud of his work and proud of the fact that he earned a good living and always carried a roll.
-They jumped him and stabbed him to death.
+He was jumped and stabbed to death.
 I went to his funeral in Colma, California.
 It was small, mostly family.
 Had that not happened, I think I would have done anything Charles wanted.
 Just out of gratitude."

-Charles Sullivan was found shot dead at 1:45 am on August 2, 1966, at 5th and Bluxome Streets, San Francisco (South of Market industrial area near the train station).
-Sullivan had just returned from Los Angeles, where he had presented a weekend concert starring soul singer James Brown.
-The police were unable to determine whether Sullivan's death was suicide or homicide.
-The homicide remains unsolved.
-Sullivan was laid to rest on August 8, 1966, according to the Sun Reporter, which reported that "Last respects were paid Charles Sullivan Monday, Aug.
-8, when hundreds crowded into Jones Memorial Methodist Church, 1975 Post St. from 11:30 a.m. to view Sullivan for the last time.
-An enormous crowd had gathered by 1 p.m. to hear the eulogy for a friend."
-The funeral announcement is accompanied by photographs of the actual funeral covering two pages in which police are stopping traffic to assist the motorcade to the cemetery in Colma.